A Comprehensive Guide to What Happens During a Contact Eye Exam

 Aftercare and Follow-Up

 Proper aftercare and follow-up are essential for the long-term success and safety of contact lens wear.
 This includes adhering to lens replacement schedules, maintaining lens hygiene, and scheduling regular follow-up appointments with an optometrist (source).
-Follow-up visits are crucial to monitor eye adjustment to the lenses and make necessary changes, ensuring long-term comfort and effectiveness of the lenses (source).
+Follow-up appointments are scheduled to ensure the correct fit and adjustment to contact lenses, with modifications made if discomfort or vision issues arise (source).

 Why You Should Learn More About Contact Eye Exams Today